 It’s a great team, and he really adapted to this way of life, which that is probably going to be another upcoming podcast episode, because I’ve had some questions about that working together as a family and with your spouses and how that all goes.
 That will be coming up.

 Almost two years ago now, I really felt that my husband and I, looking at our finances, that I really wanted us to get out of debt.
 We don’t carry credit card debt.
-We have a credit card, but it’s something that we’ve used and always paid off every month to garner points or whatever, that we don’t carry a balance on it, so I don’t ever have pay interest and whatever we put on we’re able to pay off in its entirety.
+We have a credit card, but it’s something that we’ve used and always paid off every month to garner points or whatever.
+We don’t carry a balance on it, so I don’t ever have to pay interest and whatever we put on, we’re able to pay off in its entirety.
 We’ve been very, very blessed and fortunate that way.